-In order to work, medicines have an effect on the body, and these types of chemical often have other undesirable (and sometimes unexpected) side effects.
+In order to work, medicines have an effect on the body, and these types of chemicals often have other undesirable (and sometimes unexpected) side effects.
 This makes designing safe new medicines particularly difficult.

-Many new medicines fail in development because the safety concerns outweigh the benefits of the treatment so, to reduce wasted time and effort, toxicologists join the drug development team early in order to help screen out targets and chemicals that would be ultimately unsafe for use in patients.
-Later in drug development, toxicologists conduct a series of tests so that they can show regulators that the intended drug is safe to use for its intended application.
+Many new medicines fail in development because the safety concerns outweigh the benefits of the treatment.
+So, to reduce wasted time and effort, pharmaceutical toxicologists join the drug development team early in order to help screen out targets and chemicals that would ultimately be unsafe for use in patients.
+Later in drug development, pharmaceutical toxicologists conduct a series of tests so they can show regulators that the drug is safe to use for its intended application.

-- Toxicologists can use computer models and in vivo tests to understand whether metabolism within the body is likely to affect the toxicity of the drug.
+- Pharmaceutical toxicologists can use computer models and in vivo tests to understand whether metabolism within the body is likely to affect the toxicity of the drug.

 - Once a promising candidate drug has been chosen, it must be more comprehensively tested for toxicity; this involves the use of animals.
 The blood and tissues from exposed animals need to be carefully examined for toxicity.
 Later in the drug development process, it may also be necessary to determine whether the drug may cause cancer, or is likely to cause developmental or reproductive toxicity – such as effects on fertility or birth defects.

 - It may be necessary to design specialised studies to further investigate any toxicity.
 These experiments often involve sophisticated biochemical, immunological, molecular or microscopical techniques.

 Before a new drug can be given to patients, the pharmaceutical company must demonstrate the safety of the drug in a series of laboratory tests.
 The exact nature of these tests is normally specified by pharmaceutical toxicologists working in regulatory authorities, such as the Medicines and Healthcare Products Regulatory Agency (MHRA), who will ultimately give permission for the drug to be used in humans.